victorjunnanpan/pansyntaxlab/content/presentation/_index.md

 ### 2026

-• Victor Junnan Pan (2026).
-‘The Nominal System in nDrapa’, invited talk at *Workshop on recent issues in syntax and semantics*, Dongguk University, Seoul, Korea, January 9.
+• Victor Junnan Pan (collaborated with Zetao Xu) (2026).
+‘The Nominal System in nDrapa’, invited talk at 2026 Joint Seminar on Miracle Creed New Horizons of Linguistics – in the Humanities, hosted by GKNU Institute of Humanities and SMOG Syntax Circle, Gyeongkuk National University, Andong, South Korea, January 9.

 ### 2025